frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/process-statement-of-accounts.md

     <img class="screenshot" src="{{docs_base_url}}/assets/img/accounts/psoa-email-default-content.png">

-7. Review your settings and click on "Save"
+7. Review your settings and click on "Save".

+Now, wait for the emails to get sent if you've enabled "Enable Auto Email" or click on Send Emails to send them immediately.

 ## 3. Features